Tithes & Alms

 -

-For those reasons that the promise of Christ to come that were given 430 years before the law of Offerings and Sacrifices on the Day of Atonement were added, those laws were our school master to bring us unto Christ that we might believe and be justified by that faith.
-We are no longer under those deeds of offerings and sacrifices for sins of bulls and goats to atone for sins now that the justification by faith in Christ's blood for atonement has come because the Law of Offerings and Sacrifices were just a shadow of good things to come that could not take away sins or make us perfect:
+For those reasons that the promise of Christ to come that were given 430 years before the law of Offerings and Sacrifices on the Day of Atonement were added, those sacrificial laws were our school master to bring us unto Christ that we might believe and be justified by that faith.
+We are no longer under those deeds of sin offerings and sacrifices of bulls and goats to atone for sins now that the justification by faith in Christ's blood for an atonement has come because the Law of Offerings and Sacrifices were just a shadow of good things to come that could not take away sins or make us perfect:

 For the law having a shadow of good things to come, and not the very image of the things, can never with those sacrifices which they offered year by year continually make the comers thereunto perfect.
 4 For it is not possible that the blood of bulls and of goats should take away sins.